soyxbshxikh/Avengers_Glowing_Cube/README.md

 ## Conclusion

 Combining HTML, CSS, and JavaScript, this project creates an engaging glowing cube animation, complemented by the Avengers theme music.
 The HTML structure sets up the layout, the CSS styles control the visual aspects and animation, while the JavaScript ensures the audio plays as intended.

-Feel free to reach out if you have any questions or need further assistance with the project.